-All students who were enrolled and billed for qualifying tuition and related expenses for the calendar year 2013 will be mailed a 1098-T form by 1/31/14.
+All students who were enrolled and billed for qualifying tuition and related expenses for the calendar year 2017 will be mailed a 1098-T form by 1/31/18.
 In order to provide this information the student would need to have their social security number on their student record kept by the Assumption College Registrars’ office.
 The 1098-T will be mailed to the student’s home address on record with the Assumption College Registrar.
-The student can verify their social security and address information and make any needed changes by contacting the Assumption College Registrars’ office.
+The student can verify their social security number and address information and make any needed changes by contacting the Assumption College Registrars’ office.

 All eligible educational institutions, such as a college or university in which you are enrolled, and an insurer who makes reimbursements or refund of qualified tuition and related expenses to you, must furnish this statement to you.
 You or the person who claims you as a dependent may be able to claim an education credit on Form 1040 or 1040A for qualified tuition and related expenses.
 Assumption College will be reporting billed qualified tuition and related expenses (box 2) along with the amount of any scholarships or grants (box 5) that were applied to the student’s account during the calendar year.